Sande Municipality (Møre og Romsdal)

 Sande is a municipality in Møre og Romsdal county, Norway.
 It is part of the Sunnmøre region.
 The administrative centre is the village of Larsnes on the island of Gurskøya.
-Other villages in Sande include Gursken, Sandshamn, Bringsinghaug, and Voksa.
+Other villages in Sande include Gjerdsvika, Haugsbygda, Sandshamn, Bringsinghaug, and Voksa.

-The 93 km2 municipality is the 331st largest by area out of the 356 municipalities in Norway.
-Sande is the 259th most populous municipality in Norway with a population of 2,422.
-The municipality's population density is 26.1 PD/km2 and its population has decreased by 6.4% over the previous 10-year period.
+The 93 km2 municipality is the 332nd largest by area out of the 357 municipalities in Norway.
+Sande Municipality is the 261st most populous municipality in Norway with a population of 2,438.
+The municipality's population density is 26.1 PD/km2 and its population has decreased by 7.5% over the previous 10-year period.

 General information

 Sande was established as a municipality on 1 January 1867 when it was separated from the large Herøy Municipality.
 The initial population was 2,493.
-On 1 January 1873, a part of eastern Sande (with 362 residents) was transferred back to Herøy.
+On 1 January 1873, a part of eastern Sande Municipality (with 362 residents) was transferred back to Herøy Municipality.
 On 1 January 1889, the Eksund area and the island of Ekø (population: 119) were transferred to Herøy Municipality.

-On 1 January 1905, the eastern district of Sande was separated to form the separate municipality of Rovde.
-This left Sande with 2,221 residents.
+On 1 January 1905, the eastern district of Sande Municipality was separated to form the new Rovde Municipality.
+This left Sande Municipality with 2,221 residents.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the northern part of the municipality of Rovde (population: 562) plus three farms in the Gurskedalen valley (population: 25) were merged back with Sande (the southern part of Rovde was merged with Vanylven Municipality).
-The new Sande municipality had a population of 3,465.
-On 1 January 2002, the Åram area (population: 380) on the mainland was transferred from Sande to Vanylven Municipality.
+On 1 January 1964, the northern part of Rovde Municipality (population: 562) plus three farms in the Gurskedalen valley (population: 25) were merged back with Sande Municipality (the southern part of Rovde was merged with Vanylven Municipality).
+The new Sande Municipality had a population of 3,465.
+On 1 January 2002, the Åram area (population: 380) on the mainland was transferred from Sande Municipality to Vanylven Municipality.